 As their investigation picks up speed, it leads to another unsolved case with even greater stakes: the deaths of several children in a fire that occurred twenty years ago.
 But when their work starts to threaten careers and lives, Bosch and Soto must decide whether it is worth risking everything to find the truth, or if it’s safer to let some secrets stay buried.

-The Burning Room is coming out in hardcover, eBook, and audio formats on November 3 in the USA, Canada, Australia and New Zealand, and on November 6 in the UK and Ireland.
-Read an excerpt.
-Check out Michael’s book tour.
+The Burning Room is available now in print, eBook, and audio formats in the USA, Canada, the UK, Ireland, Australia and New Zealand.

 (There is a special limited edition version of The Burning Room published by the Mysterious Bookshop available in October 2014.
 It is bound in blue leather and blue marbled boards.
 Limited to 200 signed and numbered copies.
 Price is $150.
 Order here.)